Michigan Gov. Gretchen Whitmer says not to assume "about what the next election is going to bring"

 "It's always going to be close in this state," Whitmer told "Face the Nation."
 "You cannot make any assumptions about what the next election is going to bring, based on the last one in a state like this.
 You got to show up.
 You got to do the work and show people that you really care about them."

-Despite seeing a blue wave in 2022, Whitmer urged that Michigan is "absolutely" still a purple state, while pointing to the work that Democrats must continue to do in the state — and beyond.
+Despite Democratic wins in Michigan in 2022, Whitmer urged that the state is "absolutely" still a purple state, while pointing to the work that Democrats must continue to do in the state — and beyond.

 "What I hear from people is a sense of urgency, a sense of how serious this moment is in this country," she said, adding that Democrats need to "continue to show up and continue to talk about these fundamental issues that Americans and American families need solved."